-- Over 90% of illnesses were attributed to non-meat food categories. - Over 75% of illnesses were attributed to Dairy and Fruits. - The credibility intervals for the Dairy, Fruits, and Vegetable Row Crops categories were quite wide, partly due to the small total number of outbreaks (44).
-The credibility intervals overlapped each other, and the intervals for the Fruits and Vegetable Row Crops categories overlapped those for some food categories with much smaller estimated attribution percentages, such as Sprouts. - No illnesses were attributed to Other Meat/Poultry, Game, Eggs, Other Seafood, Grains-Beans, Oils-Sugars, Seeded Vegetables or Other Produce.
+- Over 90% of illnesses were attributed to non-meat food categories. - Over half of illnesses were attributed to Dairy and Fruits. - Among our annual reports, which began for the year 2012, this is the first in which Listeria illnesses were attributed to either Other Produce or to Eggs.
+The Other Produce attribution is influenced by a multistate outbreak due to enoki mushrooms detected in 2019, with cases during 2016-2019.
+The Egg attribution comes from a multistate outbreak due to hard-boiled eggs detected in 2019, with cases during 2017-2019. - The credibility intervals for the Dairy, Fruits, Vegetable Row Crops and Other Produce categories were quite wide, partly due to the small total number of outbreaks (51).
+The credibility intervals overlapped each other, and the intervals for the Fruits, Vegetable Row Crops and Other Produce categories overlapped those for some food categories with much smaller estimated attribution percentages, such as Sprouts and Eggs. - No illnesses were attributed to Other Meat/Poultry, Game, Other Seafood, Grains-Beans, Oils-Sugars or Seeded Vegetables.

-Figure 5: Estimated percentage of foodborne Campylobacter illnesses (with 90% credibility intervals) for 2018, in descending order, attributed to each of 16 food categories, based on multi-year outbreak data,† United States.
+Figure 5: Estimated percentage of foodborne Campylobacter illnesses (with 90% credibility intervals) for 2019, in descending order, attributed to each of 16 food categories (dairy was excluded), based on multiyear outbreak data,† United States.
 Click here to download relevant data.